Introduction to Montana Private Water Fishing Trips

 - Why Not?
 The fishing is slow-paced and most days will not produce large numbers of trout.
 The fishing can be very difficult when it’s windy.

 - Access Fees: $80 to $100 per angler per day depending on the property.

-The Yellowstone River valley is ranch country, with many working cattle ranches of several thousand acres in size still operating despite the encroaching condos.
+Southwest Montana is ranch country, with many working cattle ranches of several thousand acres in size still operating despite the encroaching condos.
 Cattle need water, so old-time ranchers made small lakes.
 This isn’t easy in the arid west, so virtually all of these lakes were built in natural wetlands and marshes where small springs would help the process.
 By damming these low areas to keep the water from flowing away and then seasonally running in some irrigation water to augment the natural springs, these old-time ranchers made super-fertile, weedy, insect-rich, spring-fed ponds and small lakes that support large, fast-growing trout.

 These lakes are the best fisheries in the area during the spring runoff period, and also offer great fishing whenever they’re ice-free provided they’re not too warm.
 The lakes with less spring water are generally out of play from late June through early September, while those with more spring water are good bets except from late July until about Labor Day.

 We primarily guide these lakes from drift boats, but some walk-wade fishing is also possible if the wind is down and the fish are cruising the shorelines.
 This is most common in the spring and fall, when the sun warms the shallows more than the depths.
 A variety of subsurface aquatic insect and crustacean imitations interest the fish, as well as leech patterns.

 The fish are fat and sassy.
 Most years, they average 14 to 18 inches and fat regardless of species, with significant numbers of rainbows from 20 to 24 inches in many lakes.
 Overall fish populations are not high in most lakes, but a few fish in the high teens are enough to make a good day for most anglers.